 - Preheat the oven to 425 degrees.
 Line a sheet pan with parchment paper.

 - Place 2 Tb butter and 1 Tb olive oil in a large nonstick pan over medium-high heat.
-Once melted, Add the carrots first and cook for 2 minutes.
-Next, add the chicken breast and spread out evenly in the pan.
-Cook for 3-4 minutes or until the first side starts to brown.
+Once melted, add the carrots first and cook for 2 minutes.
+Next, add the chicken breast and cook for 3-4 minutes or until the first side starts to brown.

-- Turn the chicken over and then add the celery, onions, and thyme on top of the chicken.
-Cook for another 2 minutes before stirring to combine.
-Once combined, cook the mixture for about 5 minutes or until the onions and celery are soft.
+- Turn the chicken over and then add the celery, onions, and thyme to the chicken.
+Cook for about 5 minutes or until the onions and celery are soft.

 - Turn the heat down to medium and add the flour to the pan.
 Stir to combine.
-Cook for 2 minutes before adding the chicken stock and heavy cream.
-Add the frozen peas and then the salt, pepper, celery salt, onion powder, garlic powder, and Italian seasoning.
+Cook for 2 minutes then add the chicken stock, heavy cream, peas, salt, pepper, celery salt, onion powder, garlic powder, and Italian seasoning.
 Mix well.

 - Once the sauce has thickened to a creamy, thick consistency (you’re looking for thicker than gravy but not quite pudding texture), turn the heat off and add 2 Tb chopped parsley.

 - Spread the chicken mixture out on a small sheet pan to cool for about 15 minutes.
-The mix can be warm but not hot when you pour it into the pie dough.
+The mix should be room temperature or cooler when you pour it into the pie dough.

 - Spread the two pie doughs out on the prepared sheet pan.
-It’s okay if the edges overlap since you’re going to fold up the edges before baking.
+It's okay if the edges overlap since you're going to fold up the edges before baking.
 Split the chicken mixture between the two doughs.
-Spread out, leaving about 1.5-inches around the edge empty.
+Spread out, leaving about 1½ inches around the edge empty.